 Bartfeld et al (2015) In vitro expansion of human gastric epithelial stem cells and their responses to bacterial infection.
-Front Cell Neurosci 148 126 PMID: 25307862
+Gastroenterology.
+148 126 PMID: 25307862

 Do you know of a great paper that uses Gastrin I (human) from Tocris?
 Please let us know.

 Average Rating: 5 (Based on 1 Review.)

 Submit a review and receive an Amazon gift card.

 $50/€35/£30/$50CAN/¥300 Yuan/¥5000 Yen for first to review with an image